Summer No Holiday

 Dudley made a whimpering sound from behind his father, but grew silent once more as Snape sent him a scathing glance, his eyes raking over his massive stomach with distaste.

-Vernon nodded in firm agreement, beginning to feel that he could almost stand this man.
 "Right you are.
 And just so you know...''
-He leaned in closer. ''You have our… encouragement, permission…whatever.. to use any means you wish on the boy, however extreme…"
+Vernon leaned in closer. ''You have our… encouragement, permission…whatever.. to use any means you wish on the boy, however extreme…"